 Iron Deficiency Anemia in Hemodialysis Patients Receiving Epoetin Alfa Therapy

-125 mg administered at sequential dialysis sessions or during the dialysis session itself.1 3 Most patients will require a minimum cumulative dose of 1000 mg of elemental iron, administered over 8 sessions at or during sequential dialysis treatments, to achieve a favorable hemoglobin or hematocrit response.1 3 5
+125 mg administered at sequential dialysis sessions or during the dialysis session itself.1 3 Most patients will require a minimum cumulative dose of 1 g of elemental iron, administered over 8 sessions at or during sequential dialysis treatments, to achieve a favorable hemoglobin or hematocrit response.1 3

-Once patients achieve TSAT levels ≥20% or serum ferritin concentrations ≥100 ng/mL, continue IV iron therapy at the lowest dose necessary to maintain target hematocrit/hemoglobin levels and iron stores within acceptable limits.1 Weekly maintenance dosage of 25–100 mg of elemental iron for 10 weeks may be appropriate in hemodialysis patients once optimal hematocrit/hemoglobin stores are attained.5
+Monitor iron indices (i.e., transferrin saturation [TSAT], serum ferritin concentrations) periodically, and use results (in conjunction with hemoglobin concentrations and ESA dosage) to guide iron therapy.5 Once patients achieve TSAT levels ≥20% or serum ferritin concentrations ≥100 ng/mL, continue IV iron therapy at the lowest dose necessary to maintain target hematocrit/hemoglobin levels and iron stores within acceptable limits.1

 Iron Deficiency Anemia in Hemodialysis Patients Receiving Epoetin Alfa Therapy

 Maximum dose: 125 mg per session.a

 Cautions for Sodium Ferric Gluconate

 Known hypersensitivity to sodium ferric gluconate or any ingredient in the formulation.1

 Not easily eliminated from the body (not dialyzable) and accumulation can be toxic; avoid unwarranted therapy.1

 Excess storage of iron may possibly result in a syndrome similar to hemosiderosis, particularly in patients whose anemia is not attributable to iron deficiency (e.g. those with hemoglobinopathies or other refractory anemias that might be erroneously diagnosed as iron deficiency anemia).1 8